aureliusm/kinnovis-api/README.md

 This REST API is versioned with v1, v2 etc. So all current api endpointes are prefixed with `/api/v1`.

-The following endpoint is currently available:
+The following endpoints are currently available:

 - `/api/v1/login` <- Demo login for testing purposes
 - `/api/v1/items/filters` <- Returns a JSON representation of available filters